 Hi!
-I’m Kalin Amende, and I am a second-year doctoral student at the ISU-Meridian campus.
+I’m Kalin Amende, and I am a third-year doctoral student at the ISU-Meridian campus.
 I have thoroughly enjoyed my experience here at ISU, and I feel incredibly honored to be given the opportunity to learn and grow within this counselor education program.
 Prior to starting the doctoral program here, I earned my bachelor’s degree in Psychology with a minor in Addiction Studies at Lewis-Clark State College in Lewiston, ID.
 I then graduated with my Masters in Clinical Mental Health Counseling at ISU-Meridian in May of 2018.
 Throughout my undergraduate and graduate experiences, I was fortunate enough to have worked with several different populations in an array of clinical settings.
 However, I found that I am primarily interested in working with college students and/or individuals with severe and persistent mental illness.
 As of now, my research interests include identity development in young adulthood, counselor development, and the utilization of creative means in counselor education and counseling.

 When I am not involved in school activities, I can usually be found spending time with the wonderful people around me.
 My self-care usually involves getting active in any way I can – whether that be a walk outside or an hour at the gym.
-I look forward to what this year has in store, and I am open to any conversation/questions that you may have.
+I look forward to what this year has in store, and I am open to any conversation/questions that you may have

 Hello!
 My name is Anna!
-I’m excited to be a second-year doc student here at ISU in Meridian.
+I’m excited to be a third-year doc student here at ISU in Meridian.
 I often get asked where I’m from, which as it turns out has a complicated answer!
 In short – I’m a California native who calls Florida home.
 I went to college in Ellensburg, WA and moved from Tacoma to Idaho a few years ago!
 Living in so many parts of the country has given me an interest in traveling and getting to know local cultures, especially through food, anywhere I go!